Max Fashion

-Max Fashion (or just Max) is a fashion brand under the banner of the UAE-based Landmark Group.
-The brand was first launched in May 2004.
+Max Fashion (Max) is a fashion brand under the banner of the UAE-based Landmark Group.
+The brand was launched in May 2004.

 History

-Max Fashion was first established in 2004 in the Middle East, in Abu Dhabi.
-The year 2006 saw the India launch of the brand with its first store in Indore.
+Max Fashion was established in 2004 in the Middle East, in Abu Dhabi.
+The year 2006 saw the Indian launch of the brand, with its first store in Indore.

-Max is present in the Middle East, North Africa, South East Asia & India, with over 500 stores encompassing 8.5 million sq.ft., across 20 countries, including United Arab Emirates, India, Saudi Arabia, Kuwait, Jordan, Bahrain, Qatar, Oman, Kenya, Lebanon, Egypt, Algeria, Tunisia, Nigeria, Libya, Tanzania, Indonesia, Malaysia, Iraq and Syria.
+Max is present in the Middle East, North Africa, South East Asia and India, with over 500 stores encompassing 8.5 million sq ft across 20 countries, including United Arab Emirates, India, Saudi Arabia, Kuwait, Jordan, Bahrain, Qatar, Oman, Kenya, Lebanon, Egypt, Algeria, Tunisia, Nigeria, Libya, Tanzania, Indonesia, Malaysia, Iraq and Syria.

 In India, Max is a division of Lifestyle India Pvt.
-Ltd. It opened its first store in Indore in 2006.
+Ltd., Which opened its first store in Indore in 2006.
 Max has more than 200 stores in India across 80 cities.
-Max is a mono brand with its own label merchandise that is created by in-house designers.
+Max is a mono brand with its own label merchandise, created by in-house designers.

 Brand marketing

 Max Fashion often launches billboard collections in Dubai.
-In December 2018, Microsoft and Ombori partnered with Max to install interactive bilingual voice activated mirrors in Dubai's Ibn Battuta Mall.
+In December 2018, Microsoft and Ombori partnered with Max to install interactive, bilingual and voice activated mirrors in Dubai's Ibn Battuta Mall.